httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 integrity of a resource the was reconstructed from parts retrieved using multiple requests or connections.

-This document obsoletes RFC 3230 and therefore the Digest and Wants-Digest HTTP fields; see {{obsolete-3230}}.
+This document obsoletes RFC 3230 and therefore the Digest and Want-Digest HTTP fields; see {{obsolete-3230}}.